ClarytyLLC/docs/src/docs/cognitive-technology/jobs/README.md

 Jobs operate on a Temporal Data Object (TDO), which is a generic data wrapper that stores metadata about media files.
 You can delete a TDO, when it is no longer required, from your organization’s files to free up storage space or to comply with organizational policies.
 You can either delete a TDO and all its assets or delete only its assets so that the TDO can be reused.

-- [ ] > When you delete TDO data, the data is permanently removed from aiWARE and will not be accessible through CMS, search, or any other method.
+> When you delete TDO data, the data is permanently removed from aiWARE and will not be accessible through CMS, search, or any other method.
 You cannot revert this change.
-  >

 ### Delete a TDO and All Assets

-You can remove a TDO and all its asset metadata, by making a request to `deleteTDO` mutation with the TDO `id`.
+You can remove a TDO and all its asset metadata, by requesting to `deleteTDO` mutation with the TDO `id`.
 The operation is processed immediately after the request and permanently deletes the TDO *as well as its assets* from the organization's account.
 Any subsequent requests against the TDO or assets will return an error.

 Below is a sample request to delete a TDO with `id 44512341`: